UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 The simplest form of evidence is randomized controlled trials (RCTs), in which individuals are randomly assigned to a treatment or control group, as in medical trials.
 An RCT in Rwanda, for example, found that a one-time $500 UCT to households that contain poor or underweight children, or pregnant or lactating women, reduced child mortality by 70 percent compared to a control group.[^8] However, the small sample size—two children died in the treatment group, compared to 13 children in the larger control group—justifies considering other evidence as well.

 When cash transfers aren’t randomly assigned, they can often be evaluated when governments deploy them semi-randomly, as Mexico did when it staggered the rollout of its _Progresa_ CCT across geographies.
-Compared to households who would have received Progresa transfers if they’d been in early-rollout areas, treated rural households experienced 17 percent less infant mortality, though neonatal mortality did not significantly change.[^9] Brazil’s similar CCT, _Bolsa Familia,_ reduced child mortality by between 6 and 17 percent.[^10]
+Compared to households who would have received Progresa transfers if they’d been in early-rollout areas, treated rural households experienced 17 percent less infant mortality, though neonatal mortality did not significantly change.[^9] Brazil’s similar CCT, _Bolsa Familia, _ reduced child mortality by between 6 and 17 percent.[^10]

 In 1911, the US government established its first welfare program, the Mother's Pension Program, which provided cash transfers representing 12 to 25 percent of family income, generally for about 3 years.
 Male children of mothers accepted for the US Mother's Pension Program lived one year longer than male children of mothers who were rejected after initial acceptance (Aizer et al., 2016).
 This study also reported other medium-term outcomes, which can help estimate the effects of other cash transfer results for which mortality data is not yet reliably available.
 The program "resulted in a significant 50 percent decrease in under-nutrition, a 13 percent increase in income, and an increase of 0.4 years of school among young adults."
 By comparing these results to other research on mortality and being underweight (Flegal et al., 2005), income (Deaton & Paxson, 2001), and education (Cutler & Lleras-Muney, 2006), the authors establish that education and income explain 75 to 95 percent of the longevity increase, while the underweight channel explains a small share.

 Cash transfer experiments have established robust causal relationships between poverty and intermediate outcomes identified in the Mothers Pension Program study.
-A $1,000 UCT to extremely poor households in Kenya raised subsequent earnings by $270.[^11] UCTs in Malawi and Zambia raise school enrollment by between 4 and 19 percentage points.[^12] A UCT in Rwanda also raised height-for-age and weight-for-age, indicators of healthy child development.[^13]
+A $1, 000 UCT to extremely poor households in Kenya raised subsequent earnings by $270.[^11] UCTs in Malawi and Zambia raise school enrollment by between 4 and 19 percentage points.[^12] A UCT in Rwanda also raised height-for-age and weight-for-age, indicators of healthy child development.[^13]

 With time, researchers will be able to follow up with treatment and control groups from these experiments to determine long-run mortality effects.
 This will add precision to the existing finding that poverty shortens lives, via channels including income, education, and nutrition.

 ## Poverty and existential risk